EMBRYOPSIDA Pirani & Prado

 1 [list]/6.
 New Guinea and S.E.
 Australia to Fiji (map: from van Balgooy 1975; Philipson 1986b).

 Age.
-Distinctive trimeniaceous seeds, albeit without the vascularized testa of extant taxa, have been found in Late Albian deposits some 118 m.y.o. in Hokkaido, Japan (Yamada et al. 2008).
+Distinctive trimeniaceous seeds, albeit without the vascularized testa of extant taxa, have been found in Late Albian deposits some 118 Ma in Hokkaido, Japan (Yamada et al. 2008).

 Evolution: Pollination Biology & Seed Dispersal.
-For pollination, see Bernhardt et al. (2003) and Luo et al. (2018); stigmatic self-incompatibility occurs here, and both wind and insects may be involved in pollination.
+For pollination, see Bernhardt et al. (2003) and Luo et al. (2018); stigmatic self-incompatibility occurs here, and both wind and insects may be involved in pollination (hence ambophily).

-Chemistry, Morphology, etc. Some plants of Trimenia papuana have inaperturate pollen, while some have polyporate pollen (Sampson 2007); the endexine is lamellate.
-The nucellus sometimes elongates greatly after meiosis of the megaspore mother cells, but the origin of the cells making up the massive nucellus and through the central, starch-rich cells of which the embryo sac grows (Bachelier & Friedman 2011; Friedman & Bachelier 2013) and of the megaspore mother cells themselves is unclear; are the latter hypodermal when they are first evident?
+Chemistry, Morphology, etc..
+Some plants of Trimenia papuana have inaperturate pollen, while some have polyporate pollen (Sampson 2007); the endexine is lamellate.
+The nucellus sometimes elongates greatly after meiosis of the megaspore mother cells, but the origin of the cells making up the massive nucellus (Bachelier & Friedman 2011; Friedman & Bachelier 2013) and of the megaspore mother cells themselves is unclear; are the latter hypodermal when they are first evident?
+The embryo sac grows through the central, starch-rich cells of the nucellus.
 Friedman and Bachelier (2013: much useful information) observed a thin, persistent layer of nucellar tissue surrounding the endosperm in the seed, but it did not contain food reserves.